 - the ability to claw-back portions of the bonus already paid if future performance measures are not met

-- the knowledge of who did what and why something was calculated and paid at any moment in time in the compensation system.
+- the knowledge of who did what, and why something was calculated and paid at any moment in time.

 Internal compliance in achieved through: